OctoText/OctoText/README.md

     https://github.com/berrystephenw/OctoText/archive/refs/heads/main.zip

 The plugin <b><i>requires a Python 3 installation in OctoPrint. </i></b>
-If you have an older OctoPrint install and would like to upgrade (after checking to be sure your other plugins are Python 3 compatible) then you can do that by folling the instructions here: https://community.octoprint.org/t/upgrade-your-octoprint-install-to-python-3/23973
+If you have an older OctoPrint install and would like to upgrade (after checking to be sure your other plugins are Python 3 compatible) then you can do that by following the instructions here: https://community.octoprint.org/t/upgrade-your-octoprint-install-to-python-3/23973

 ## Configuration